vigilant-run/vigilant-golang/README.md

 # Vigilant Go SDK

 This is the Go SDK for the Vigilant platform.
-The logger is a wrapper around the [OpenTelemetry](https://opentelemetry.io/) SDK.
 ## Installation

 ```bash